Brigitte Boisselier: Claims of success

 In the following years, Boisselier claimed to have facilitated the cloning of several children in a variety of countries.
 As of June 2004, she reported that Clonaid has successfully cloned 13 children.
 She did not provide evidence to verify the claims.
-She stated that the a machine called the RMX 2010 was used in the cloning attempts, and exhibited it publicly.
+She stated that the machine called the RMX 2010 was used in the cloning attempts, and exhibited it publicly.

 After Boisselier announced that no evidence of the cloning would be provided, journalists became very skeptical of her story.
 While discussing Boisselier's management of Clonaid, Palmer notes that it is impossible to know why she stated that a clone was produced but then refused to provide evidence.
 She argues that her refusal to provide evidence may have been because she organized a hoax, did not wish to publicize the birth of an unhealthy child, or was taken advantage of by a scientist she had hired.
 American science journalist Steven S. Hall criticized the media for their coverage of Clonaid, believe that they were inaccurately represented as a credible group.
 He speculates that the coverage of Boisselier and other cloning adherents galvanized sentiment against cloning, leading to its banning in the U.S.